 So the glories of heaven are not far from the Romans or from us.
 Every time we gather to worship.
 Every time we kneel before this altar to receive Christ's body and blood.
-Every time we present our bodies to the Lord as living sacrifices, like we did with little Drake and Jace this morning.
-Earth is crammed full of heaven.
+Every time we present our bodies and the bodies of our children to the Lord as living sacrifices in Holy Baptism, we see heaven on earth.